shubhamdhama/github-manager/README.md

 Following environment variable needs to be set:

 - `$TEMP_FILE`, which refers to a temporary file.
+- Simply run `python main.py`.
+(Note currently you many need to change code to make custom query but soon I'll make that easy).

 ## Some curl commands to use some APIs from the terminal